 How do bacteria develop antibiotic resistance?

 Bacteria can change their genes after being exposed to an antibiotic.
 This allows them to survive antibiotic treatment.
 Then, when they multiply, they make more resistant bacteria.
-This is how antibiotic resistance develops.

 What are ‘superbugs’?

 ‘Superbugs’ are bacteria that are difficult to treat because they are resistant to several different antibiotics, and especially those that treat other resistant bacteria.

 Superbugs such as Methicillin-resistant Staphylococcus aureus (MRSA) and multi-drug-resistant strains of Escherichia coli (E. coli) are becoming more common, and can be a real problem in hospitals.

 The more bacteria are exposed to antibiotics, the more chances they have to change and become resistant.
 When you use antibiotics when not needed or don’t take antibiotics properly – such as missing doses or not completing the course – you give bacteria opportunities to become resistant.